How to Install an Electric Tankless Water Heater: Wiring Guide

 Understanding NEC Tankless Water Heater Requirements

 The National Electrical Code (NEC) provides the minimum safety standards for all electrical installations, including high-amperage appliance wiring for an electric instant water heater.
-The primary articles to consult are:
+The primary areas to consult are:

-- NEC Article 220 (Calculations): Governs the electrical load calculation for the service and feeders.
+- NEC Article 220 (Calculations): Governs the electrical load calculation for services and feeders.

 - NEC Article 240 (Overcurrent Protection): Details the requirements for breakers and fuses.

-- NEC Article 250 (Grounding and Bonding): Critical for safety, proper grounding and bonding must be meticulously followed to protect against shock hazards.
+- NEC Article 250 (Grounding and Bonding): Critical for safety—proper grounding and bonding must be followed to protect against shock hazards.

 Step-by-Step: Sizing the Breaker and Wire